top of page

 For the last six months, you have completed an internship at Geokapti, a company that specializes in earth observation, in The Hague.
 What were you doing there?

 At GeoKapti, I mainly worked with remote sensing, something that is very interesting for spatial planning, because it is about the data collection behind spatial data.
 Remote sensing is concerned with measuring and observing the Earth's surface.
 This can be done with all kinds of measuring instruments, such as drones, but it is usually done with satellites that hover around the earth.
-These satellites capture light in different spectra, such as the visible red-yellow-blue light but also in the non-visible; infrared and microwave radiation.
+These satellites capture light in different spectra, such as the visible red-green-blue light but also in the non-visible; infrared and microwave radiation.
 Each type of earth's surface reflects light in its own way, which makes them distinguishable.
 Based on this reflection, surfaces on the earth can be classified, without the need for high-resolution photographs.

 At Geokapti I worked with two satellites, Sentinel 2 and Sentinel 3, to calculate the evapotranspiration (evaporation of water from the ground and vegetation) on an agricultural plot.
 This is a daily global algorithm that can calculate this evapotranspiration.
 If you know the evaporation, you can adjust the water use here and there is less irrigation required.
 This saves a lot of water and it is also better for the plant.
 If a plant receives an optimal amount of water, it is less susceptible to diseases.
 This also reduces the need to use pesticides.

 A company like eLEAF is hired by the government to use this technique of remote sensing.
-By adjusting the water use to the mixed evaporation, they achieve up to 80% water reduction.
+By adjusting the water use to the mixed evaporation, they achieve up to 30% water reduction.
 Bizarre amounts of water are used in agriculture, not comparable to if you were to shower yourself, for example.
 Now that water will become increasingly scarce in the near future, this technique offers a solution.

 Figure 4: Remote sensing can be used to calculate evapotranspiration on an agricultural field